I've been riding for years and learned to never attempt any new skill without a trusted, certified instructor and a reliable, sound horse.

 - In 1650, Robert Brook brought his family and his hounds to Maryland.

-- The earliest record of an organized hunt in North America was 1747, in Northern Virginia.
+- The earliest record of an organized hunt in North America was in 1747, in Northern Virginia.

 - George Washington was an avid fox hunter.
 He owned his own pack of hounds and often hunted around the capitol.
 Jefferson and Hamilton were also fox hunters.

-- In some parts of North America, the quarry is a coyote, which are considered nuisance animals that destroy livestock.
-In some cases, the intention of the hunt is to kill the coyote, although it is difficult catch the coyote.
+- In some parts of North America, the quarry is a coyote, which is considered a nuisance animal that destroys livestock.
+In some cases, the intention of the hunt is to kill the coyote, though it is difficult to catch the coyote.

 Doubling the Horn